nikilauda1983/sw_optimize/README.md

 * "Values>" next to this text.
 Is the value to filter all Runes.
 All rune will have at least one stat >= this value.
 The higher this value, the less Rune will match and run faster.
 7-10 is ok, set it too high, and we will have no runes match our filter.
 For endGame user, you want it to be 10, most your rune will have substats >=10, but for begginer/medium players set to 5.

 ## Updates

+### Update 1.3.1

+* Small internal updates related to new tooling and build process
+    * You can now build the jar by going into the `swrunes` folder via terminal and using `./gradlew jar` command.
+    * The file will be located under `build/libs/swrunes-<current_version>.jar`
+    * You can also find new releases under the **Release** tab at the top of the main repository page (here)[https://github.com/nikilauda1983/sw_optimize/releases].

 ### Update 1.3